Tech-Sharks/W1C1-GuessingNumbers/README.md

 # Week1TechSharks
 Project #1 for the Tech Sharks Community - Learn to Code with Tech Sharks!

-Below you will find a handful of different projects that anyone of any skill level can complete in JAVA.
+Below you will find the first of our coding challenges!

 ## Guess the Number Game